PUNCH-Cyber/stoq-plugins-public/vtmis-search/README.md

 # VTMIS Search

-[stoQ](https://stoq-framework.readthedocs.io/en/v2/index.html) plugin that searches [VTMIS](https://www.virustotal.com) for sha1 hash of a payload
+[stoQ](https://stoq-framework.readthedocs.io/en/v2/index.html) plugin that searches [VTMIS](https://www.virustotal.com) for sha1 hash of a payload or from results of `iocextract` plugin.

 ## Plugin Classes